codeguybutbackrooms/spinning-tetrahedron/README.md

 # Spinning Tetrahedron

 This demo renders a spinning **tetrahedron** (a triangular pyramid) in pure ASCII.
-It uses only JavaScript with basic linear algebra, trigonometry, and a 2D character buffer—no graphics libraries.
+It uses only JavaScript with basic linear algebra, trigonometry, and a 2D character buffer, no graphics libraries.

 ## Tetrahedron